Take Advantage of all the Free Things

 Stay at a Hostel Instead of a Hotel

 There are plenty of dreamy resorts nestled along the sandy beaches of Koh Phangan.
-Butravelersllers may feel more inclined to stay at an affordable hostel, instead.
+But travelers may feel more inclined to stay at an affordable hostel, instead.
 Hostels are the perfect places to save a few baht or two on accommodation.
 Visitors are likely to make a few friends in the process, as well.
 Beds start out at as little as ฿100 (about $3.20) a night, and many are right on the beach.
 Others are found closer to the nightlife.
-Whatever it is you want out of your accommodation option, the cheap hostels here are sure to please.
+So whatever the reason for wanting to save some extra money, whether it’s planning for more adventures, or adulting at it’s finest by preparing to kickstart your emergency fund, the cheap hostels here are sure to please.

 Make Friends and Split as Much as you can